htminuslab/Efinix_T20_Dev_Board/README.md

 - Fix the issue as described under the above errata section
 - Add missing pin1 indicator to J5
 - Add 2.54mm test pin to the USART RX (PB7) of the STM32C071
-- Connect SPI_CS_N to one of the microcontroller pins
+- The D2(SP0503BAHT) ESD protection diode might be redundant given the large number of exposed pins without protection
-- The D2(SP0503BAHT) ESD protection diode might be redundant given the large number of exposed pins without protection.
+- Close J3 and remove GPIOL_45 connection as it is no longer required

 ## License